4. Tutorial: A Real Analyzer

 Here, spicy-driver compiles our ReadRequest unit into an executable parser and then feeds it with the data it is receiving on standard input.
 The output of spicy-driver is the result of our print statement executing at the end.

 What would we do with a more complex protocol where we cannot easily use printf to create some dummy payload?
 We would probably have access to some protocol traffic in pcap traces, however we can’t just feed those into spicy-driver directly as they will contain all the other network layers as well that our grammar does not handle (e.g., IP and UDP).
-One way to test with a trace would be proceeding with Zeek integration at this point, so that we could let Zeek strip off the base layers and then feed our parser only the TFTP payload.
-However, during development it is often easier at first to extract application-layer protocol data from the traces ourselves, write it into files, and then feed those files into spicy-driver.
+One way to test with a trace would be proceeding with Zeek integration at this point, so that we could let Zeek strip off the lower layers and then feed our parser only the TFTP application payload.
+However, during development it is often easier to avoid Zeek’s additional complexity at first, and stay with spicy-driver until the protocol parsing is mostly in place.

 # tcpdump -ttnr tftp_rrq.pcap